caoxiaolong0521/PHBS_MLF_2019_Project/README.md

 *Parameters* | `{kernel='rbf',gamma='auto', random_state=0}` | `{solver='liblinear',random_state=0}` | `{'max_features': 'sqrt', 'n_estimators': 200}`

 * Except for the value of **recall**, all the other indices of the random forest are the largest.
 And the random forest model's recall value is greater than 90%, which we think is also relatively high, so we chose random forest model finally.

+### A.2 Answers to Professor's Questions

+**Q1**.
+Based on your Learning curve, the test accuracy is always 100%, I am wondering if you are making any mistakes.

+**A1**.
+For our learning curve, the test accuracy is indeed always 100%.
+Maybe there is some over-fitting in our model, but as the test accuracy is higher that 82%, we think the degree of over-fitting is acceptable.

+**Q2**.
+Why did you pick Random Forest?
+Did you compare with other methods?

+**A2**.
+We used Logistic Regression, SVM and Random Forest respectively for our sample data.
+After comparing all the model evaluation measures, which have been listed in Appendix A.1, we choose Random Forest in the end.

+**Q3**.
+The PCA part is not relevant.
+After doing PCA, you're not using those 6 factors.
+Instead, you can show  the feature important using RF to see which factors are important.

+**A3**.
+Based on Professor's suggestions, we use Random Forest's feature importance to take a look at the usefulness of every feature, which is listed **in Part 4.2**.
+Although the first 6 features contain more predictive ability, we still use all of the 8 features in the final part, because the models with 6 and 8 features have similar accuracies, which is also in the **part of 3 in Part 4.2**.
+Hence, we did not eliminate the rest 2 features, SpecialChars and containIP.